 Any Board member who wishes to participate in a Board meeting by telephone shall, prior to the meeting, make a written request to the Board setting forth the circumstances justifying the need for participation by telephone.
 Any such request shall be placed as the first item on the agenda of the subject meeting, and the Board members who are physically present at the meeting shall make a formal determination as to whether such extraordinary circumstances exist.
-If the Board determines that the circumstances justify participation by telephone, the Board member participating by phone shall be entitled to participate fully in the Board meeting, including the ability to vote on all matters coming before the Board.
+If the Board determines that the circumstances justify participate fully in the Board meeting, including the ability to vote on all matters coming before the Board.